 The Great Lakes are the largest surface freshwater system on the Earth.
-The lakes contain about 23,000 km3 of water, covering a total area of 244,000 km2.
+The lakes contain about 23,000 cubic kilometres of water, covering a total area of 244,000 square kilometres.
 This translates to about 84% of North America’s surface fresh water and about 21% of the world’s supply.

 In spite of their large size, the Great Lakes are sensitive to the effects of a wide range of pollutants.
 Major stresses on the lakes include toxic and nutrient pollution, invasive species and habitat degradation.
 Sources of pollution include the runoff of soils and farm chemicals from agricultural lands, waste from cities, discharges from industrial areas and leachate from disposal sites.